-These easy creamy Swedish meatballs using frozen meatballs (or make your own) are served over egg noodles and is one of our favorite recipes to make for dinner during the week.
+This easy creamy Swedish meatballs recipe, made using frozen meatballs (or make your own), is served over egg noodles and is one of our favorite recipes to make for dinner during the week.

 No trip to Ikea required.
 Although, there are plenty of other very valid reasons to go to Ikea… 🙂